Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Einstein flow on

 Using the expression of the Dirichlet energy $E[id;\gamma,\rho]$ from equation (\ref{eq:energy}), the following estimate is obtained in the limit $\tau\to-\infty$ i.e., $t\to 0$

-which clearly implies that the Dirichlet energy blows up at the limit of the big bang singularity i.e., in the limit $t\to0$ or equivalently $\tau\to -\infty$ unless $\int_{\Sigma_{g}}|K^{TT}|^{2}_{g}\equiv 0$, $0<C_{2},C_{3}<\infty$.
+that implies Dirichlet energy blows up as we approach big-bang singularity, $0<C_{2},C_{3}<\infty$.
 An immediate interpretation of such limiting behavior would be that the corresponding Einstein solution curve leaves every compact set in the Teichm\"uller space (configuration space).
-This is precisely a consequence of the fact that the Dirichlet energy is a proper function on the Teichm\"uller space (see \cite{tromba2012teichmuller} for the detailed proof of the properness of the Dirichlet energy).
-Therefore, every non-trivial solution curve leaves the Teichm\"uller space at the limit of the big-bang.
+This is once again a consequence of the fact that the Dirichlet energy is a proper function on the Teichm\"uller space (see \cite{tromba2012teichmuller} for the detailed proof of the properness of the Dirichlet energy).
+Therefore, every non-trivial solution curve leaves the Teichm\"uller space at the limit of the big bang.
 However, we do not know where they converge in the space of projective currents.
 Note that the space of projective currents is compact and therefore every sequence has a convergent subsequence (since for a metric space, compactness and sequential compactness are equivalent).
-However, in our context, convergence is a bit more subtle since we are necessarily dealing with curves.
+However, in my context, convergence is a bit more subtle since we are necessarily dealing with curves.
 We have to extract a sequence $\{l_{\tau_{i}}\}_{i=1}^{\infty}$ and show that it converges in the space of projective currents in the limit $i\to\infty$ ($\lim_{i\to\infty}\tau_{i}=-\infty$) and that the limit does not depend on the choice of the sequence.
 We want to identify this limit set in the space of projective currents.
-In fact we would like to show in the following sections that every non-trivial solution curve indeed attaches to the Thruston boundary of the Teichm\"uller space.
-In addition to the backward in time asymptotic behavior of the Dirichlet energy, we also observe the monotonic decay of the same in the time forward direction
+In fact, we would like to show in the following sections that every non-trivial solution curve indeed attaches to the Thruston boundary of the Teichm\"uller space.}